Find Assigned Checklist Items

 Find Items Assigned to Another User

-Only Jira administrators can use user picker and see items assigned to somebody else.
+Only Jira administrators can use user picker to see items assigned to other users.

 Jira administrators can use the Assigned items page to search for items assigned to another user:

-When the Assigned items page opens, use the User picker field to select the indicated user.
+When the Assigned items page opens, use the Items assigned to dropdown to select the indicated user.

 After a new user is selected the URL will be updated to contain the information about selected user.
 This link can be shared with other Jira administrators.
 If a user who is not an administrator tries to use the link they will see a warning and will be offered the option to see items assigned to themself instead.